paketo-buildpacks/paketo-website/content/docs/howto/go.md

 {{< /code/copyable >}}

 ## Enable Process Reloading
-By default, your Go server will be the only process running in your app container at runtime.
-You can enable restarting the server process when files in the app's working directory change, which may facilitate a shorter feedback loop for iterating on code changes.
+By default, your Go binary will be the only process running in your app container at runtime.
+You can enable restarting the binary process when files in the app's working directory change, which may facilitate a shorter feedback loop for iterating on code changes.
 This feature may be used in conjunction with a dev orchestrator like [Tilt][tilt].